trksprkz/safeTravels/README.md

-# YelpCamp
+# travelSafe (yelpCamp)

 ![Image 1](https://raw.githubusercontent.com/himanshup/yelp-camp/master/screenshots/image1.png)
 ![Image 2](https://raw.githubusercontent.com/himanshup/yelp-camp/master/screenshots/image2.png)

 YelpCamp is a website where users can create and review campgrounds.
 In order to review or create a campground, you must have an account.
-This project was part of Colt Steele's web dev course on udemy.

 This project was created using Node.js, Express, MongoDB, and Bootstrap.
 Passport.js was used to handle authentication.